 Here are healing benefits, fasting options, and a breakdown of physiological effects at different durations:

-- Autophagy and Cellular Cleanup: As mentioned, fasting induces autophagy, a process where the body breaks down and recycles damaged cells and proteins, reducing the risk of degenerative diseases.
+- Autophagy and Cellular Cleanup: Fasting induces autophagy, a process where the body breaks down and recycles damaged cells and proteins, reducing the risk of degenerative diseases.
 It’s a self-cleansing mechanism that enhances longevity.

 - Reduced Inflammation: Chronic inflammation is linked to many diseases.
 Fasting reduces inflammation, promoting healing and repair at a cellular level.